Omodaka9375/StylePass/README.md

 # Stylepass

-This is a single page, static website that tries to identify a person behind the keyboard using his typing style.
+This is a single page, static website that can identify a person behind the keyboard using his typing style.

 ![Logo](typing.png)